andrewnuk1/Python3-Scrapy-Projects/README.md

 Selenium_example2.py is the Scrape i use where i need to deploy selenium to press a button on a webpage to reveal more and then use the revealed links to open new webpages to scrap.

 Selenium_example3.py is the same style as Selenium_example2.py

+asos.py is a standard style scrapy code for a project i am doing looking at Jeans, t-shirts, shoes, dresses